 With “large company” hiring targeted to be at all time highs, the high performance employees who work for smaller companies will increasingly be targeted by larger companies.
 Switching jobs won’t be just for millenials.
 We’re seeing employees of all age groups willing to change jobs for better pay, benefits, or work schedules that large employers have the resources to offer.

 To compound the problem, employees are more willing than ever to relocate for a job they believe better meets their needs – a shift in today’s recruiting dynamics that is clearly an advantage to larger companies.

 Smaller companies definitely need to be on their toes when it comes to knowing what’ s important to their employees and making sure they deliver.

-# 4. Finding and evaluating employees based on a very specific set of “soft skills” will become an even more important component of successful hiring.
+# 4. Finding and evaluating employees based on a very specific set of “soft skills” will continue to be a key component of successful hiring.

 While selecting employees based on both their hard and soft skills have always been important to hiring success, many employers are now selecting employees based a very specific set of soft skills important to how they do business.
 Companies will spend more time defining their culture and determining what specific types of behavioral qualities are important to “cultural fit.”

 It’s no longer enough to look for generic traits like “good communication skills” without carefully describing what “good communication skills “ looks like behaviorally.
 Companies who learn how to identify the behaviors important to their success and how to spot those behaviors in the hiring process are companies who will get a step up on the recruiting process.

 #5.
 The human elements of “human resources” will continue to create angst for hiring managers and recruiters.